jmas/bauhaus-avatar-generator/README.md

 This means coral red will appear in ~30% of color selections, turquoise in ~25%, and so on.

+### Smart Contrast Color for User Icons

+When using the `icon: "user"` option, the library automatically calculates the optimal contrast color for the user icon based on the background colors:

+- **Light backgrounds** (high luminance) → User icon appears in **black**
+- **Dark backgrounds** (low luminance) → User icon appears in **white**

+The contrast calculation uses the WCAG (Web Content Accessibility Guidelines) formula to ensure optimal readability and accessibility across all color palettes.

 ## How It Works

 The avatar generator uses a deterministic algorithm that: